 In United States v.
 Hernandez, Lucio Hernandez was charged with unlawfully transporting firearms in violation of 18 USC 922 after purchasing five guns in Arizona that he subsequently transported to California.
 California law requires individuals to wait ten days before purchasing a firearm.
-In addition, California law prohibits the simultaneous purchase of multiple weapons, allowing only one gun can be purchased at a time.
+In addition, California law prohibits the simultaneous purchase of multiple weapons, allowing only one gun to be purchased at a time.
 On February 1, 2013, a grand jury convicted Hernandez of unlawfully transporting firearms in violation of 18 USC 922(a)(3).

 At issue on appeal was whether the jury was properly instructed about the willfulness element of the 18 USC 922 charge.
 The lower court gave the following instruction to the jury: